Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week11.md

    c.
 Decode1 to classify the opcodes, and check legality of the packet.
 Will use the earlier created script for this.

    d.
 Decode2 to identify the functional units of each instruction, and identify all dependencies and hazards.
-For RAW hazards, we can create record
+For RAW hazards, we can record them in a
-      to identify number of times processor will have to stall.
+      txt file to identify number of times processor will have to stall.
 Also similarly create a report for structural hazards (FUs in use, bank conflicts etc).

    e.
 Execute will encompass all functional units.
 Will put each FU in a separate file.